TheReallyRealComedian/PipelineIntel_V1/README.md

     -   Build the Docker images for the backend and database.
     -   Start the PostgreSQL and Flask containers.
     -   Automatically apply all database migrations on startup.
-    -   Install all Python dependencies.
+    -   Install all Python dependencies from `requirements.txt`.

 4.  **Access the Application**
     Open your browser to: [http://localhost:5001](http://localhost:5001)

 5.  **First-Time Setup**
     -   Register a new user account on the application's web interface.
-    -   You can optionally populate the database with initial sample data (see "Running Scripts" below).
+    -   To populate the database with essential seed data (like modalities and capabilities), run the following script:
+        ```bash
+        docker-compose exec backend python backend/scripts/populate_core_data.py
+        ```

 ### Development Workflow